 In her Post-Crisis incarnation, Beatriz's only power, gained from a saturation by an organic energy source called Pyroplasm, was the ability to breathe a jet of green flame from her mouth.
 During the Invasion crossover event, the alien Dominators set off a "metagene bomb" in the upper atmosphere which affected almost all DC characters with superpowers and, after a period of illness, Fire found her powers greatly magnified as an after-effect.
 The "new" Fire was now able to completely turn into a being of green plasma, in which form she could fly and throw devastating blasts, similar to the Human Torch.
 Solid objects could pass completely through her form without causing injury.
 Unfortunately, it took her some time to come to terms with her increased powers, and she often "flamed on" involuntarily when stressed or angry (and sometimes still does), a distressingly common event for a character depicted as having a tendency towards passionate outbursts.
 The Super Buddies continuity established (and made light of) the fact that flaming on destroyed Bea's clothing, rendering her naked when she stopped using her powers.
 Checkmate and other appearances have ignored this.
 Beatriz is also a skilled investigator and espionage agent, and in the latter context was considered a valuable asset by Checkmate chief Amanda Waller for her ability and willingness to kill in order to complete missions (unlike many of her contemporaries who maintain a no-kill policy).

 As a female character a certain amount of attention is on the manner in which she dresses.
 Although this has changed substantially over time her costumes have never really been considered extremely revealing, at least by comic book standards.
 She had three different costumes before Crisis and at approximately 8 afterwards.
 Her costume since the gene bomb is also just herself as a green fire being, thus in practical terms a costume in unnecessary.
-In her earlier stories her hair is green because she dyes it that colour.
+In her earlier stories her hair is green because she dyes it that color.
 As no mention is made subsequently of this in comics, it stands to reason that this is still canon.